The Mayor's Travels

 The Mayor paid a visit to the The Rose And Crown Rushden where they were busy getting ready for their big reopening in May, and she also gave her congratulations to Alco Taxis new management team and praised them for their investment in the newly refurbished premises.

-Mayor visits Valerie and Maurice Marsh for their Diamond Wedding Anniversary over the Easter Weekend
+Mayor visits Valerie and Maurice Marsh on their Diamond Wedding Anniversary

 Valerie and Maurice met in Bedford whilst working at Robinsons Rentals, in different departments.
 Maurice asked Valerie out on her 17th Birthday by giving her a small box of chocolates.
 Apparently the first date didn't go too smoothly… Maurice was driving that day for the company and ran out of petrol, unfortunately there was a big shortage of petrol at that time and so he had to wait for someone to rescue him.
 Valerie finished work and waited 10 minutes, but as Maurice was late, she decided to go home.